-Our ability to access financing under our North American, European and Asia-Pacific facilities, as discussed above, is dependent upon the level of eligible trade accounts receivable and the level of market demand for commercial paper.
-At June 30, 2007, our actual aggregate available capacity under these programs was approximately \$1.4 billion based on eligible accounts receivable available, of which approximately \$404.3 million of such capacity was outstanding.
+Our ability to access financing under our North American, EMEA and Asia-Pacific facilities, as discussed above, is dependent upon the level of eligible trade accounts receivable and the level of market demand for commercial paper.
+At September 29, 2007, our actual aggregate available capacity under these programs was approximately \$1.5 billion based on eligible accounts receivable available, of which approximately \$445.4 million of such capacity was outstanding.
 We could, however, lose access to all or part of our financing under these facilities under certain circumstances, including: (a) a reduction in credit ratings of the third-party issuer of commercial paper or the back-up liquidity providers, if not replaced, or (b) failure to meet certain defined eligibility criteria for the trade accounts receivable, such as receivables remaining assignable and free of liens and dispute or set-off rights.
 In addition, in certain situations, we could lose access to all or part of our financing with respect to the European facility that matures in January 2009 as a result of the rescission of our authorization to collect the receivables by the relevant supplier under applicable local law.
 Based on our assessment of the duration of these programs, the history and strength of the financial partners involved, other historical data, various remedies available to us under these programs, and the remoteness of such contingencies, we believe that it is unlikely that any of these risks will materialize in the near term.

-We have a \$175 million revolving senior unsecured credit facility with a bank syndicate that matures in July 2008.
-The interest rate on the revolving senior unsecured credit facility is based on LIBOR, plus a predetermined margin that is based on our debt ratings and our leverage ratio.
-At June 30, 2007 and December 30, 2006, we had borrowings of \$40.0 million and \$0 million, respectively, under this credit facility.
-This credit facility may also be used to support letters of credit.
-At June 30, 2007 and December 30, 2006, letters of credit of \$40.8 million and \$30.6 million, respectively, were issued to certain vendors and financial institutions to support purchases by our subsidiaries, payment of insurance premiums and flooring arrangements.
-Our available capacity under the agreement is reduced by the amount of any issued and outstanding letters of credit.
+Effective August 23, 2007, we terminated our North American \$175 million revolving senior unsecured credit facility with a bank syndicate that was scheduled to expire in July 2008.
+On the same day, we entered into a new North American five-year \$275 million revolving senior unsecured credit facility with a new bank syndicate which, subject to approval by the bank syndicate, may be increased up to \$450 million at any time prior to maturity date.
+The interest rate on the new revolving senior unsecured credit facility is based on LIBOR, plus a predetermined margin that is based on our debt ratings and leverage ratio.
+At September 29, 2007 and December 30, 2006, we had no borrowings under the new and former credit facility.
+The new credit facility can also be used to support letters of credit similar to the former facility.
+At September 29, 2007 and December 30, 2006, letters of credit totaling \$41.0 million and \$30.6 million, respectively, were issued to certain vendors and financial institutions to support purchases by our subsidiaries, payment of insurance premiums and flooring arrangements under the new and former credit facility, respectively.
+Our available capacity under both agreements is reduced by the amount of any issued and outstanding letters of credit.

-We have a 100 million Australian dollar, or approximately \$85 million at June 30, 2007, senior unsecured credit facility with a bank syndicate that matures in December 2008.
+We have a 100 million Australian dollar, or approximately \$89 million at September 29, 2007, senior unsecured credit facility with a bank syndicate that matures in December 2008.
 The interest rate on this credit facility is based on Australian or New Zealand short-term bank indicator rates, depending on the funding currency, plus a predetermined margin that is based on our debt ratings and our leverage ratio.
-At June 30, 2007 and December 30, 2006, we had borrowings of \$1.5 million and \$0 million, respectively, under this credit facility.
+At September 29, 2007 and December 30, 2006, we had no borrowings under this credit facility.
 This credit facility may also be used to support letters of credit.
 Our available capacity under the agreement is reduced by the amount of any issued and outstanding letters of credit.
-At June 30, 2007 and December 30, 2006, no letters of credit were issued.
+At September 29, 2007 and December 30, 2006, no letters of credit were issued.